Teaching in a Themed Learning Community

-Teaching in a TLC provides faculty an opportunity to engage in teaching in a collaborative and interdisciplinary way.
-Working together, the faculty team provides the direction and curricular connections to support exploration of an interdisciplinary theme through course materials, assignments, discussions, and both classroom and out-of-classroom activities.
-Teaching in a TLC has the power to transform faculty teaching pedagogies and curricular approach and can lead to new cross-disciplinary connections and theoretical development.
+Teaching in a themed learning community (TLC) is an opportunity to engage in a collaborative and interdisciplinary way.
+Working together, the faculty team provides the direction and curricular connections to support student learning through course materials, assignments, discussions, and out-of-classroom activities.
+Teaching in a TLC transforms faculty teaching pedagogies and curricular approach and leads to new cross-disciplinary connections.

-- Integration of course content in each TLC course is intentional; the design of each course encourages integrative thinking in students.
+- Integration of course content in each themed learning community course is intentional; the design of each course encourages integrative thinking in students.

-- Co-curricular activities enhance the academic content, integrative thinking, and the interdisciplinary theme.
+- Out-of-Class activities enhance the academic content, integrative thinking, and exploration of the interdisciplinary theme.

-- Active learning strategies are central to each TLC course.
+- Active learning strategies are central to each themed learning community course.

-- Faculty collaboration fosters an integrative approach to teaching, exploration of the TLC theme, planned co-curricular experiences, and student development.
+- Faculty collaboration fosters an integrative approach to teaching, exploration of the theme, planned out-of-class experiences, and student development.

 See the full Themed Learning Communities High-Impact Practice Taxonomy for more details.